ZeusNetworkHQ/orpheus/README.md

 1. `BitcoinDepositToHotReserve`: Initial deposit detected on Bitcoin network from user address to our hot reserve address
 2. `VerifyDepositToHotReserveTransaction`: BitcoinSPV program verifying the deposit transaction
-3. `SolanaDepositToHotReserve`: Deposit confirmed on Solana by TwoWayPeg program
+3. `SolanaDepositToHotReserve`: Deposit confirmed and updated status on Solana by TwoWayPeg program
 4. `AddLockToColdReserveProposal`: Zeus node send transaction to move BTC from hot reserve to cold reserve
 5. `BitcoinLockToColdReserve`: Move BTC from hot reserve to cold reserve transaction is observed on Bitcoin network
 6. `VerifyLockToColdReserveTransaction`: BitcoinSPV program verifying cold reserve transaction